Breaking New Ground, or Muddying the Waters?

 Dionysius’ approach has struck some as disingenuous.
 Stonehouse thus observes, “In all his argument he is at odds with himself.
 He insists throughout that the writer was holy, inspired, saw a revelation, received knowledge and prophecy, but at the same time his whole aim was to weaken the regard for it as an authority by showing that it was non-apostolic and therefore less worthy of regard.”
 It certainly must be asked, if Dionysius really did believe that the work was inspired and could be understood in a spiritual sense, why did he feel the need to contradict the overwhelming testimony of early writers to the works apostolic authorship?
 Perhaps Dionysius had a less favorable view of Revelation than he admitted.
 If so, then his subtle attempts at undermining the work would, as Constantinou observes, be “testimony to the secure position of Revelation still enjoyed in the Eastern canon at this time.”

-In an anticipation of modern biblical criticism, Dionysius attempted to the apostolic authority of Revelation into question by contrasting its grammar and style with the Gospel of John, thus arguing for separate authorship.
+In an anticipation of modern biblical criticism, Dionysius attempted to call the apostolic authority of Revelation into question by contrasting its grammar and style with the Gospel of John, thus arguing for separate authorship.
 He was then free to posit another John, other than the Apostle, as the author of Revelation.

 Dionysius thus argued that the Gospel and letters “are not only faultlessly written according to the Greek language, but are most literary, with respect to style, reasonings, and arrangements of expression.
 There is not any barbarous word or solecism or any vulgarism whatsoever found in it” (Hist.
 Eccl.
 7.25.24–25).
 Revelation, on the other hand, is written in a dialect (διάλεκτον) and tongue (γλῶσσαν) which was not used “accurately” (οὐκ ἀκριβῶς); furthermore, it used “barbarous idioms” (ἰδιώμασίν τε βαρβαρικοῖς) and “solecisms” (σολοικίζοντα) (7.25.26).